Compact Direct Drive Rotation Mount

 From here we can define the control units through their mathematical definition and discuss each in a little more detail.
 Proportional control is proportional to the error signal; as such, it is a direct response to the error signal generated by the circuit:

-Larger proportional gain results is larger changes in response to the error, and thus affects the speed at which the controller can respond to changes in the system.
+Larger proportional gain results in larger changes in response to the error, and thus affects the speed at which the controller can respond to changes in the system.
 While a high proportional gain can cause a circuit to respond swiftly, too high a value can cause oscillations about the SP value.
 Too low a value and the circuit cannot efficiently respond to changes in the system.

 Integral control goes a step further than proportional gain, as it is proportional to not just the magnitude of the error signal but also the duration of the error.

 Integral control is highly effective at increasing the response time of a circuit along with eliminating the steady-state error associated with purely proportional control.
 In essence integral control sums over the previous error, which was not corrected, and then multiplies that error by Ki to produce the integral response.
 Thus, for even small sustained error, a large aggregated integral response can be realized.
 However, due to the fast response of integral control, high gain values can cause significant overshoot of the SP value and lead to oscillation and instability.
-Too low and the circuit will be significantly slower in responding to changes in the system.
+Too low, and the circuit will be significantly slower in responding to changes in the system.

 Derivative control attempts to reduce the overshoot and ringing potential from proportional and integral control.
 It determines how quickly the circuit is changing over time (by looking at the derivative of the error signal) and multiplies it by Kd to produce the derivative response.